 The total disturbance footprint is 0.0677 ha.
 The majority of new infrastructure will be installed within the existing snowmaking infrastructure footprint.
 Given the highly disturbed nature of the Project site and no native vegetation clearing is required, significant impacts to conservation significant flora and fauna, ecological communities or their habitats are not anticipated.
-No impacts to waterfront land or riparian corridors are expected.
+A portion of the electrical trench and three (3) concrete pits within Friday Flat are located on waterfront land, however no impacts are anticipated.
 With the implementation of appropriate environmental controls, the impacts from the Project on the existing natural environment are considered low.